Comparing Variable Selection and Model Averaging Methods for Logistic Regression: Discussion

 Indeed, the sharp decline in the overall performance of $g$-prior-based methods for datasets showing separation is primarily driven by reduced point and interval estimation accuracy, as indicated by higher root mean squared errors and mean interval scores.
 Nevertheless, inference and predictive performance remain strong, with relatively stable areas under the precision–recall curve and Brier scores.
 This pattern aligns with the theoretical results of Li and Clyde \citep{li_clyde_2018}, who showed that posterior distributions under $g$-priors may not be well-defined when maximum likelihood estimates do not exist (as in the case of separation).
 However, model-averaged inference and predictive quantities remain valid.

 Several other Bayesian variable selection methods for logistic regression have recently been proposed.
 However, we did not include them in our comparison because we could not find any publicly available software implementations.
 These methods include the power-expected-posterior prior of Fouskakis, Ntzoufras, and Perrakis \citep{Fouskakis2018}; the nonlocal prior approach of Shi, Lim, and Maiti \citep{Shi2019}; the variational Bayes method of Zhang, Xu, and Zhang \citep{Zhang2019}; and the environmental DNA–motivated model of Griffin et al. \citep{Griffin2020}.
+For similar reasons, we did not include the test-based Bayes factor methods for probit regression proposed by Hu and Johnson \citep{HuJohnson2009} and for logistic regression by Held, Saban\`{e}s Bov\`{e}, and Gravestock \citep{HeldSabanesBoveGravestock2015}.
 Earlier work by Liao and Chin \citep{LiaoChin2007} proposed a parametric bootstrap method tailored to high-dimensional ($p \gg n$) settings.
 This method was implemented in the \texttt{GeneLogit} package, which is no longer available.
+Similarly, methods using the Laplace Power Exponential Prior (LPEP) were shown in simulations to be competitive \citep{Porwal_2024}, although an R package on CRAN is not available at this time.
 Once accessible implementations exist, evaluating these and other emerging methods would further strengthen comparative assessments of Bayesian variable selection for logistic regression.

+Most of the Bayesian methods we have considered involve model averaging, while most of the frequentist methods focus on model selection.
+This reflects the historical development of the area.
+However, in the past decade there has been increasing attention paid to frequentist model averaging (FMA) \cite{HjortClaeskens2003,ClaeskensHjort2008,Steel2020}.
+FMA itself involves many choices and hence has many variants, and the associated publicly available software is less developed than for the methods we have focused on here.
+However, it would be of interest to extend the present study to include FMA methods.

 Our analysis also focused narrowly on logistic regression methods.
 We did not compare logistic regression with other machine learning algorithms because doing so would have expanded the scope of the study considerably.
 Song et al. \citep{Song2021}, who reviewed 24 studies comparing logistic regression with various machine learning methods for predicting acute kidney injury, found broadly similar performance between the two approaches, though there was greater variability among machine learning methods.
 Additionally, Sur and Cand\`{e}s \citep{SurCandes2019} showed that standard large-sample theory for significance testing in logistic regression breaks down when the number of variables is large, even if it remains smaller than the sample size.
 They proposed an alternative asymptotic framework.
 It would be valuable to examine how the methods evaluated here behave under those high-dimensional conditions.